tudo-astroparticlephysics/PROPOSAL/docs/config_docu.md

 #### Example

-Example where the interactions bremsstrahlung, electron-positron pair producton, ionization and nuclear interactions are enabled.
+Example where the interactions bremsstrahlung, electron-positron pair production, ionization and nuclear interactions are enabled.
 In contrast to the default parametrizations for muons and taus, the LPM effect for electron-positron pair production and bremsstrahlung will be enabled.

 ```json
 "CrossSections" : {